#Dependencies

 #File explorer keymaps

-The following keymaps rely on nvim-tree.lua
+The following keymaps rely on neo-tree.nvim

 Mode |